 The Roald Dahl Museum, Great Missenden

-A family museum based in the home town of the much loved author Roald Dahl.
-This attraction is a great one grandparents to enjoy with young grandchildren.
+A family museum based in the home town of the much loved author, Roald Dahl.
+This attraction is a great one for grandparents to enjoy with young grandchildren.

-The Roald Dahl shop and museum is a fully step free site.
-For more detailed information on accessibility, you can download their access statement.
+The Roald Dahl shop and museum are primarily on the ground floor, with a fully step free site.
+There are also two accessible toilets.
+For more detailed information on accessibility, you’re encouraged to get in touch with the museum.

 Parking